aaronmccall/rifraf/README.md

 #### delayed(`<Function> fn`, `<Object:optional> ctx`, `<Number:optional> delay`)

-Used like `iteratee`, but when you want to `delay` not defer to next frame.
+Used like `iteratee`, but when you want to `delay` not simply defer to next native frame.
 Call signature matches `delay`.

 ```javascript
 var delayedDefault = rifraf.delayed(function (i, el) {